 No longer represented by local shoe leather reporting done by a journalist you knew and saw at town meetings, many American communities now only think of the media as distant strangers who can’t be trusted.
 So the scarcity of hometown newspapers doesn’t just make it so some communities are dark on local news, but it’s actively feeding our lack of trust and the partisan divide at a national level.
 Add this together with the rise of multimedia conglomerates and partisan news sources and it’s obvious why our problems in journalism are Big Wicked Problems, and time might be short to stop the most profound consequences that lie ahead.
 And if we lose our paper, just who can we blame but ourselves?

-In keeping with our theme for the year – that it’s in our hometown where we ultimately decide who we are to each other and (in this case) what we know about our government, our community and our neighbors – we’re keeping our journalism discussion real and we’re keeping it local.
-Right here, right now, in this place and between these people.
-So we’ll also talk specifically how we keep our local journalism alive.
+In keeping with our theme for the year – that it’s in our hometown where we ultimately decide who we are to each other and (in this case) what we know about our government, our community and our neighbors.
+So we’ll also talk specifically about how we keep our local journalism healthy and alive for the decades ahead.